AJ-Wuu/CodeBlood/Java.md

 * Static interface methods do not cause conflicts, because they are invoked via specific parent types and do not rely on the super inference
 * An interface can inherit another interface
 * ```extends``` only one superclass, ```implements``` multiple interfaces
+* Casting for Reference Type
+  * Casting is required to assign parent to child reference type
+  * No casting is required to assign child to parent reference type
+  * Casting is not possible between objects of sibling types
+  * Casting is required when invoking a polymorphic operation
+* Invoke subtype specific operations using a specific reference type
+* Using generic (superclass) types to define method parameters and return values help to promote better code reusability and extensibility
+* ```this``` and ```super``` is not required when the reference is not ambiguous
 ## Name should not start with number characters (0~9), underscore \_ or dollar sign $
 ## StringBuilder (java.lang.StringBuilder)
 * Automatically expand capacity if needed